-At Sherburn Hungate, we embrace the elements of the Chris Quigley Essentials Curriculum and track this through the 'Depth of Learning System'.
+At Sherburn Hungate, we work with our STARMAT academy to deliver an exciting and fully immersive curriculum for our children.
 This immersive approach to a curriculum allows us to make learning real for our learners.
-It takes the strands of the National Curriculum and streamlines the main aspects to allow a depth of understanding and the necessary repetition to allow the key skills to be fully understood and applied across a range of contexts.
+It takes the strands of the National Curriculum and streamlines the main aspects to allow a depth of understanding, knowledge and the necessary repetition to allow the key skills to be fully understood and applied across a range of contexts.

 From September 2014, schools are required to teach a new National Curriculum.
-At Sherburn Hungate, staff have used the Essentials Curriculum as a basis to develop plans that meet the requirements of this new curriculum whilst reflecting and promoting our core values and key aims, which are:
+At Sherburn Hungate, staff have used the STARMAT curriculum intentions as a basis to develop and implement plans that meet the requirements of this new curriculum whilst reflecting and promoting our core values and key aims, which are:

 The school has developed a curriculum that is based on clear principles and shared values.
 Sherburn Hungate's Curriculum :

 - Is an inclusive journey full of challenge, inspiration, creativity and involvement.